rahul-verma/arjuna/docs/source/faq.rst

     * **HTTP_PROXY_HOST**: Host/IP of proxy.
 Default is **localhost**.
     * **HTTP_PROXY_PORT**: Network port of proxy.
 Default is **8080**.

-Setting Proxy for a Particular HTTP Session
+Setting Proxy for a Particular HTTP Service
 ===========================================

-Rather than a global proxy setting, which applies to all Web GUI Automation as well as HTTP Automation, you can also set the proxy for a particular HttpSession as follows:
+Rather than a global proxy setting, which applies to all Web GUI Automation as well as HTTP Automation, you can also set the proxy for a particular HttpService as follows:

 .. code-block:: python

     # Direct Session
-    session = Http.session(proxy=Http.proxy('proxyhost', 9000))
+    service = Http.service(proxy=Http.proxy('proxyhost', 9000))

     # From ouathsession
-    session = ouathsession.create_new_session("https://someurl.com", proxy=Http.proxy('proxyhost', 9000))
+    service = ouathservice.create_new_service("https://someurl.com", proxy=Http.proxy('proxyhost', 9000))